How to Name a Startup: Step-by-Step Naming Process

 Are you a premium solution or an accessible alternative?
 Premium brands often use sophisticated, abstract names (Aether, Axiom, Vercel).
 Accessible brands use friendly, approachable names (Notion, Loom, Superhuman).

 Are you disrupting an industry or serving it?
 Disruptive startups can use provocative or unconventional names (Rippling, Figma).
-Traditional industry players need names that signal reliability and expertise.
+Traditional industry players need names that signal reliability.

 Are you product-led or sales-led?
 Product-led companies need names that spread easily through word-of-mouth and are easy to type and search.
-Sales-led companies can use more complex names since they'll be introduced through personal relationships.
+Sales-led companies can use more complex names since introductions happen through personal relationships.

 Study how your direct and indirect competitors are named.
 Look for patterns and opportunities to differentiate.